rodrigo-fss/python-oam/docs/oam.score.rst

 .. image:: images/ipath.png

-To extend with different a algorithm just make sure it has an *score* method returning an *integer* as the outling score.
+To extend the lib with a different algorithm just make sure it has an *score* method returning an *integer* as the outling score.

 You can find more details about it in the `repo README <https://github.com/rodrigo-fss/python-oam//>`_!